 KEY ACTION STEPS

-- Send a letter to your member of Congress (use our 1-Click tool) and then call them!
+- Send a letter to your member of Congress (using our 1-Click tool) and then call them directly.

 - Contact your local officials to write letters and to contact federal representatives.
 Set up meetings to talk to them.
 All officials – from your local Councilmembers to Representatives and Senators- need to be educated on the health and safety issues of these proposals.
 Key issues regarding cell towers and health that you can share with policymakers are detailed here.